 Cons: It requires more budget than a font-based sign.
 Revisions come at an additional cost.
 It adds to the lead time and is not ideal for rush orders.

-My Instagram feed is a mixture of font-based and calligraphy-based signs.
-If you contact me about a specific image I can tell you whether it was made by a font or an artist.
-In 90% of cases I can identify the artist and commission them to create work for you.
+Our Instagram feed is a mixture of font-based and calligraphy-based signs.
+If you contact us about a specific image we can tell you whether it was made by a font or an artist.
+In 90% of cases we'll be able to identify the artist and commission work for you.

 HOW TO ORDER

-Every sign I design in the studio is custom made.
+Every sign we design in the studio is custom made.
 Here's how to request your sign:

 After your order is placed and paid your artwork will be started.
-If it's font-based artwork I'll provide 1-2 options for you to look at.
+If it's font-based artwork we'll provide 1-2 options for you to look at.
 You'll receive that artwork proof to approve and provide feedback on.
-If you requests revisions, I do them.
-When you give your final OK and the sign is made.
+If you requests revisions, we'll do them.
+When you give your final OK, we'll make your sign.

-If it's calligraphy-based artwork your artist will take your inspiration image and written request and create one finished piece for you.
+If it's calligraphy-based artwork, your artist will take your inspiration image and written request and create one finished piece for you.
 You'll have the opportunity to approve the image or purchase revisions.
-After I get your final OK your sign will be made.
+After we get your final OK your sign will be made.

 I hope this helps explain the options.
 Happy shopping!

-If you are a creator of design work, I provide wholesale laser cutting, at low cost for reselling.
-To receive production pricing I ask that you provide an outlined vector file set to the correct thicknesses for your material.
-If that describes you, email me and ask for production pricing.
+If you are a creator of design work, we provide wholesale laser cutting, at low cost for reselling.
+To receive production pricing we ask that you provide an outlined vector file set to the correct thicknesses for your material.
+Email us and ask for production pricing.
 There is a post outlining what's needed to get production pricing HERE.

 What did you think this post?
 Was it helpful?
 Let me know in the comments!